rails/rails/guides/source/action_controller_overview.md

 Rails.application.config.session_store :cookie_store, key: '_your_app_session', domain: ".example.com"
 ```

 Rails sets up (for the CookieStore) a secret key used for signing the session data in `config/credentials.yml.enc`.
-This can be changed with `bin/rails credentials:edit`.
+This can be changed with `rails credentials:edit`.

 ```ruby
 # aws: